studio-thgie/phd.thgie.ch/output/expose-v2.md

 - FAVR: Visual modes, ocularizations, framing mechanisms, construction of tangible space
 - Relevant paratexts: Box art, manuals, advertisement, etc.

 As my dissertation is relying on the critical reading of source code I will have to acquire this specific research material into it's own archive.
-If such an acquisition is possible is unsure at the time of writing this exposé.
+If such an acquisition is possible is defined at the time of writing this exposé.
 Being able to research the interplay of technology and visuality in our Swiss digital games corpus would be the best possible outcome.
 Further thoughts on this problematic can be found in 5.3.1.

 All three corpora are built and maintained with FAIR/CARE principles in mind.
 The metadata in the corpus on Swiss digital games will be regularly published as linked open data on Wikidata.
-The catalog of images will be worked on in Tropy and disseminated in an Omeka archive.
+The catalog of images will be worked on in Tropy and disseminated in an Omeka archive, as well as on Zenodo.
 The archive of source code has no clear long-term path yet, but efforts are being made to create sustainable digital games archives in Switzerland.
 Cooperation with these archives is desirable.

 #### 5.2.3 Horror Game Politics Method
 The HGP method is a historical, source-critical approach to studying video games, which focuses on analysing production, product, and reception.
 Developed by Eugen Pfister and Arno Görgen, this method aids in reconstructing the original context through production- and reception analysis.